pBouillon/git_tutorials/methodology/commit_rules.md

 > Create MailService class    <- If I apply this commit, it will create MailService class
 ```

+___

 ### Commit meaning

 Don't forget that during your project, you will write plenty of commits and this
 will build your whole history.
-That's why, whenever you have do dig up some old
+That's why, whenever you have to dig up some old
 feature push a month ago, it may be a living hell.

 To avoid this, try to **write meaningful and concise commit messages**,